zouyajing/PhD_document_for_navlab/RW_SLAM.md

     * line 3 is the rosbag play node. ![0](https://via.placeholder.com/15/f03c15/000000?text=+)`Please modify the path based on your bag file.`
     * line 8 is the config file. ![0](https://via.placeholder.com/15/f03c15/000000?text=+)`Please modify the path based on your config file.`
     * line 9-11 are the image and odom topics.![0](https://via.placeholder.com/15/f03c15/000000?text=+)`Please modify the topic names based on your bag info.`
+  * result.
+You may save the keyframe poses, camera poses or robot poses here.
+  * rviz.
+The Rviz config.
+  * src.
+The source code of RW_SLAM.
+It includes:
+    * peac.
+RGB-D plane detection functions.
+    * camera.
+Camera projection functions.
+    * common.
+Help functions.
+    * config.
+Read the config file.
+    * feature_detector.
+Detector ORB features.
+    * frame.
+It contains the essential parameters and functions on one frame.
+    * keyframe.
+It contains the essential parameters and functions on one keyframe.
+    * line_detector.
+Delect 3D line features.
+    * line_g2o_edge.
+The edge between one line and one camera pose.
+    * line_matcher.
+Match line features by LBD.
+    * local mapping.
+The interface of the local mapping thread.
+    * loop closing.
+The interface of the loop closing thread.
+    * lsd_detector.
+Detect LSD feature.
+    * map.
+The map contains the keyframes, the map points and their relationship, and also relative functions.
+    * map_line.
+It contains the essential parameters and functions of a 3D line.
+    * map_plane.
+It contains the essential parameters and functions of a plane.
+    * map_point.
+It contains the essential parameters and functions of a 3D point.
+    * odo_edge.
+The edge between two camera poses.
+    * optimizer.
+The functions of optimization.
+(Core)
+    * ORBextractor.
+Copied from ORB_SLAM2.
+    * plane_extractor.
+The interface of plae detection library.
+    * plane_g2o_edge.
+The edge between a camera pose and a plane.
+    * plane_g2o_para_edge.
+The edge between a camera pose, a base plane and its parallel plane.
+    * plane_g2o_ver_edge.
+The edge between a camera pose, a base plane and its vertical plane.
+    * plane_matcher.
+The functions to match a plane.
+    * prior_edge.
+The prior edge for planar motion assumption.
+    * ros_puber.
+The interface for publishing ROS topics.
+    * run_time.
+The functions to count the computation time.
+    * rw_slam.
+The main interface of RW_SLAM, which will start three threads for tracking, local mapping and loop closing.
+    * tracking.
+The interface for the tracking thread.
+    * vocabulary.
+Transfer the descriptors to a word vector.
+  * voc.
+It stores the ORB vocabulary.
+  * CMakeLists.
+The CMake file for RW_SLAM.